Out of the Dust, Good Things Emerge

 When I graduated vet school and moved back to my home state, I landed in dairy country: Dodge County.
 Wisconsin at that time had more dairy cows than the next three dairy states combined!
 It was then that I discovered raw milk, fresh from the bulk tank of my neighbor’s farm, and lo and behold, I had no ill winters.

 It always struck me how my dairy farmers struggled.
-With longer hours than any of type of farmer, and little or no vacation time, they worked hard to produce a high quality product, but rarely prospered.
+With longer hours than any other type of farmer, and little or no vacation time, they worked hard to produce a high quality product, but rarely prospered.
 Why?
 They sold every gallon they produced to the local milk processor, at what ever price they were offered, which never seemed like enough to really get ahead.

 Fast forward ten years, and I found myself milking goats to have great quality protein for my new family.
 I had goats in Hawaii, and later in Austin, and we drank all the raw milk we wanted, turning some into fresh curd, selling some excess to interested folks, and generally staying quite healthy.
 None of the kids ever had a vaccination in their lives, and yet never got sick.
-Hmmm.

 When life took a turn and it came time to leave the goat milking, I sold my little herd and sought a source of fresh raw milk.
 What I found was an amazing underground of raw milk dairy producers and buyers who eagerly bought their produce.
 I joined up and never looked back, and I’m still drinking a few gallons a week now, as kefir or just in shakes.
 My morning coffee is defined by the rich, creamy milk it’s mixed with.